Software infrastructure and databases workshop for interns and new engineers

 Homework: 1.
 Research different requirement gathering techniques and choose one to practice in a mock scenario.
 2. If given a homework / friend comes with a business idea, ask these questions: A. What is the value being generated / created?
 B. How is the customer / business benefitting from these changes?
 C. What is the minimum amount of time and money that can be put into this?
 Do we NEED to spend all this time?
 D. Are there features or requests that can be rejected?
 Should we focus on other more rewarding processes?
 E. How does the payback for this idea/product work?

 Topics: Introduction to Machine Learning (ML) and its potential impact on software engineering.
-Exploring the concept of Low-code/No-code (LL/NC) platforms and their implications for the future of development.
-Discussing the evolving skillset required for software engineers in the future.
+Exploring Low-code/No-code (LL/NC) platforms and their implications for the future of development.
+Discussing the changing skillset required for software engineers in the future.
 Encouraging continuous learning and staying up-to-date with the latest trends in the industry.

 Homework: Choose an ML application or LL/NC platform and research its potential impact on software development.
 Attend a webinar or workshop on a new technology relevant to the future of software engineering.
 Write a blog post on your thoughts about the future of software engineering and the skills needed to thrive in it